Skip to content

 Karen Bass has fought for Los Angeles her entire life.
 As a nurse, she provided care for the residents of Los Angeles.
 She organized in her community to break cycles of substance abuse, poverty and violence.
 In the State Assembly, she led our state through the greatest economic crisis since the Great Depression, fast-tracking billions in stimulus to help at-risk Californians.
 She has continued to fight for Los Angeles in the House of Representatives.

-When Karen Bass is elected Mayor of Los Angeles, she will bring us all together to build a city where no one goes without healthcare, without housing, where we are all paid a living wage and public education is invested in.
-We are proud to fight to send her to City Hall.
+As Mayor of Los Angeles, she will bring us all together to build a city where no one goes without healthcare, without housing, where we are all paid a living wage and public education is invested in.

 State Superintendent